osi4iot/osi4iot/README.md

-# IOT EEBE PLATFORM
+# OSI4IOT

-An IOT platform based in several open source tools for using in Barcelona East School of Engineering (EEBE)

-Polytechnic University of Catalonia (UPC).
+Open Source Integration for Internet of Things

 ATENTION: This application is in development phase!!!